sample-app/agora-react/README.md

 ![Image of Me!](https://i.imgur.com/1V0vrML.jpg)

-Part two will cover how to connect a stream initialized another server by utilizing the stream ID that.
-Stay tuned!
+This is part one of a two part series.
+We went over how to create your local client and get the webcam to start live streaming  on the web interface.
+Part two will cover how to connect two or more streams together.
+If you want a sneak peak, check out the ComponentDidUpdate in our AgoraVideo.js component!